go-aegian/gowsdlsoap/CONTRIBUTING.md

 * In Github, from your fork, create the Pull Request and send it upstream.
 * You are done.

+#### A typical workflow is:

+1. [Fork the repository.][fork]
+[This tip maybe also helpful.][go-fork-tip]
+2. [Create a topic branch.][branch]
+3. Add tests for your change.
+4. Run `go test`.
+If your tests pass, return to the step 3.
+5. Implement the change and ensure the steps from the previous step pass.
+6. Run `goimports -w .`, to ensure the new code conforms to Go formatting guideline.
+7. [Add, commit and push your changes.][git-help]
+8. [Submit a pull request.][pull-req]

 ### Workflow for core developers
 Since core developers usually have access to the upstream repository, there is no need for having a workflow like the one for thid-party contributors.